Providing Real-Life Solutions for Your Child's Asthma

 The UChicago Medicine was the first hospital in the area to offer infant pulmonary function testing, which allows doctors to accurately measure lung function and diagnose lung conditions in infants.

 Following diagnosis, our asthma care team will work with your child's pediatrician to evaluate his or her treatment plan or provide second opinions when needed.
 For children suffering from an acute asthma attack, Comer Children's offers state-of-the-art emergency and inpatient care.

 The Asthma Center has established free asthma classes and an outreach program for residents of Chicago's public housing developments.
 Experts at the Asthma Center use the American Lung Association's Asthma 101 program to educate Chicago Public Schools teachers and staff on important asthma issues in the school environment.

-Comer Children's physicians also provide asthma screening, education and support through a program based at La Rabida Children's Hospital.
+Comer Children's physicians also provide asthma screening, education and support for children and families.
 The Community Asthma Program expands teacher and parent awareness of asthma and promotes communication among doctors, families and schools.

 At UChicago Medicine, physicians in adult and pediatric pulmonary medicine collaborate on research funded by the National Institutes of Health.
 Current studies are aimed at uncovering the underlying processes in the airways that cause asthma.

 In addition, physicians in the pediatric pulmonary section have worked closely with genetics experts at UChicago Medicine to determine how asthma susceptibility is inherited.
 Studies are underway to investigate the genes that may contribute to severe, persistent asthma.

 Public education and community outreach are a priority at Comer Children's and the Asthma Center.
 Our asthma education programs reduce the frequency and severity of asthma, particularly among urban populations and minority groups with a high rate of asthma.